 1/2 teaspoon orange blossom water

-1. Preheat oven to 200 C/ 400 F and grease a 25 cm (10 in.) cake pan with 1 tablespoon of butter and kunafa coloring if using.
+1. Preheat oven to 200 C/ 400 F and grease a 25 cm (10 in.) cake pan or cast iron pan with 1 tablespoon of butter and kunafa coloring if using.
 Note: The coloring is completely optional`, but adds a traditional quality to this recipe.

 3. Combine the cheeses and chop them into small pieces or blitz them in a food processor until fine.
 Place them in a bowl and stir in 1 tablespoon sugar and 2 teaspoons orange blossom water.
 Set aside